 Not all exterior walls can become damp or absorb water.
-Certain textures and finishes serve as waterproofing.
-Water can affect your exterior walls if they don’t have the right finish, or if they’ve become damaged.
+Certain textures and finishes serve as exterior waterproofing.
+Water can affect your external walls if they don’t have the right finish, or if they’ve become damaged.
 Cracks and chips in the wall need to be repaired before waterproofing will be effective.

 There are three different kinds of waterproofing that can be applied to exterior walls.
 Concrete waterproofing is more or less ironclad.
 It can be applied to any surface, and it can last forever.
 Waterproofing sealer can only be used on walls that haven’t previously been sealed or painted.
 Waterproofing paint is more or less the same as wall paint, but with additives that repel moisture.
 It also allows trapped moisture to escape.